315+ Telescopes Ranked

 • The Apertura AD8/Zhumell Z8/Orion SkyLine 8 includes a lot more features and accessories than the XT8, such as a 9×50 instead of a red dot finder, two eyepieces, and even a built-in dual-speed Crayford focuser and cooling fans.
 Upgrading the XT8 to include all of these features would cost several hundred dollars, which is a massive jump compared to the price of just getting the AD8/Z8.

-• The Explore Scientific 10” Hybrid Dobsonian outperforms an 8” Dob like the XT8 by a large margin, but includes a similarly bare-bones set of accessories and features like the XT8 with the added requirements of a shroud and requiring assembly of the truss tubes before use.
+• The Explore Scientific 10” Hybrid Dobsonian outperforms an 8” Dob like the XT8 by a large margin but includes a similarly bare-bones set of accessories and features like the XT8, with the added requirements of a shroud and requiring assembly of the truss tubes before use.

 • The Sky-Watcher Virtuoso GTi 150P has less light gathering or resolving power than the XT8, but comes in an ultra-compact and portable package that fits in a suitcase or backpack.
 The Virtuoso GTi 150P also features full GoTo and motorized tracking features, controlled with an app on your smartphone or tablet.
-The manual Heritage 150P is identical to the GTi 150P apart from the lack of electronics.
+The manual Heritage 150P is identical to the GTi 150P, apart from the lack of electronics.

 $700-$1000

 • The Apertura AD10/Zhumell Z10/Orion SkyLine 10 features the same accessories and feature upgrades as the AD8, with a dual-speed focuser and 9×50 finder being included by default along with a plethora of other accessories.
-The extra 2” of aperture doesn’t translate to a significant increase in weight or bulk, but will show you 56% brighter images and has 25% more resolving power.
+The extra 2” of aperture doesn’t translate to a significant increase in weight or bulk, but it will show you 56% brighter images and have 25% more resolving power.

 • The Celestron StarSense Explorer 8” Dobsonian is very similar to the XT8, with the same basic set of accessories.
 However, the StarSense Explorer 8” has a base with cutouts to reduce weight and uses Celestron’s StarSense Explorer technology to assist in finding objects in the night sky using your smartphone piggybacked on top of a special-purpose bracket on the scope.